 Tour Auto 2000 Optic: France

 Paris is for lovers—and that includes car lovers too.
-From April 29 to May 4 vintage devotees can catch the action along the race course that starts from the Grand Palais in Paris to the finish line in Deauville.
+Each year, vintage devotees can catch the action along the race course that starts from the Grand Palais in Paris to the finish line in Deauville.
 Stops along the route include Dijon, Lyon, Vichy, and Tours, and the race will only include cars manufactured from 1951 to 1973.
 If you’ve got an eligible car you can enter it now and join in on all the fun.

 Mille Miglia: Italy

-The 2019 edition of the Mille Miglia will take place from May 15 through 18 from Desenzano to Brescia.
-Along the route, some 430 exceptionally preserved vehicles will race to determine who really does reign supreme in the car universe.
+Along the designated route for this Italian car race, some 430 exceptionally preserved vehicles will race to determine who really does reign supreme in the car universe.
 Eligible cars include those produced between 1927 to 1957.
 Fans are welcome to congregate along the route to cheer on their favorites.
 Every car accepted into the race can be found here.

 Le Mans Classic: France

-The Le Mans Classic won’t return until July 3, 2020, but, it’s well worth the wait.
+The Le Mans Classic won’t return until the summer of 2020, but, it’s well worth the wait.
 In association with the Automobile Club de l’Ouest, Le Mans Classic brings fans a complete retrospective of the famed Le Mans 24 Hours race.
-At the 2020 event, which marks the classic’s 10th anniversary, visitors will have the opportunity to check out truly rare vehicles.
+At the 2021 event, visitors will have the opportunity to check out truly rare vehicles.
 And, children are invited to take part in the Little big Mans event and drive around in one of the mini replicas of their favorite old cars.

 Monterey Classic Car Week: United States